mosip/documentation/docs/pre-registration.md

 * receive appointment notifications,
 * reschedule and cancel appointments.

-Once the resident completes the above process, their data will be downloaded at the respective registration centers prior to their appointment.
-This data will further be used during the registration process.
-MOSIP pre-registration module supports multiple languages.
+Once the resident completes the above process, their data is downloaded at the respective registration centers prior to their appointment, thus, saving enrollment time.
+The  module supports multiple languages.

 MOSIP provides backend APIs for this module along with a reference implementation of [pre-registration portal](#pre-registration-portal).